AFASResearch/apiai-webhook-sample/README.md

+# Experiment with conversational interaction with our bot

+For this experiment, we are creating an api.ai instance that connects to our physical bot using webhooks.
+The physical bot will connect to this site (hosted in the cloud) using websockets.
+This website will purely relay the call received in the webhook to the websocket.

+For now, this is just a fork of:

 # Api.ai - sample webhook implementation.

 This is a really simple webhook implementation that gets Api.ai classification JSON (i.e. a JSON output of Api.ai /query endpoint) and returns a fulfillment response.